12 Facts About the White House You Missed in History Class

 George Washington never lived there

-In 1791, our founding father and first U.S. president chose the site where the White House would be built and also approved its final design.
-On October 13, 1792, the cornerstone was laid and a group of Freemasons began construction.
-President Washington, whose term ended in 1797 and who died in 1799, never had the opportunity to live in the “presidential palace.”
-President John Adams and his wife Abigail moved into the unfinished house in 1800, becoming the nation’s first First Couple to live there.
-The building and grounds are sprawled across 18 acres.
-Here are some more fascinating facts about George Washington.
+In 1791, our founding father and first United States president chose the site where the White House would be built.
+(He also approved its final design.)
+On Oct.
+13, 1792, the cornerstone was laid and a group of Freemasons began construction.
+But President Washington, whose term ended in 1797, never had the opportunity to live there.
+When he died in 1799, construction was still ongoing.

 Via White House Flickr